claytose/CS312Minecraft/README.md

 1. Login to AWS Academy (https://awsacademy.instructure.com/login/canvas)
 2. Launch the AWS Learner Academy Lab
-3. Click "Start Lab"
+3. Click `Start Lab`
-4. Click "AWS Details"
+4. Click `AWS Details`
-5. Click "Show" on the AWS CLI details.
+5. Click `Show` on the AWS CLI details.
 6. Record the AWS Access Key ID, AWS Secret key, and the AWS Session Token.
 7. Type `aws configure` into the terminal.
-   - Fill out "AWS Access Key ID" and "AWS Secret Access Key" with keys recorded from AWS Academy.
+   - Fill out the `AWS Access Key ID` and `AWS Secret Access Key` fields with keys recorded from AWS Academy.
-   - Type "us-west-2" for "Default region name" to set it to Oregon.
+   - Type `us-west-2` for `Default region name` to set it to Oregon.
-   - Click "Enter" for "Default output format."
+   - Click `Enter` when prompted for the for the default output format.

 ---

 ## 3. Set Envrionment Variables

 1. Save the AWS information as environment variables in the terminal to be used in the scripts later using:
-      - Need to replace each of the fields with your AWS information saved from Step 2.6.
    ```bash
    export AWS_ACCESS_KEY_ID=<YOUR_ACCESS_KEY_ID HERE>
    export AWS_SECRET_ACCESS_KEY=<YOUR SECRET_ACCESS_KEY HERE>
    export AWS_SESSION_TOKEN=<YOUR_SESSION_TOKEN_HERE>
    ```
+   - Need to replace each of the fields with your AWS information saved from Step 2.6.

 ---